railsbridge-boston/railsbridge-boston/views/installfest/command_prompt.markdown

 cd /
 ```

+This lists the contents of the `/` root directory:

 ```text
 ls
 ```
-This lists the contents of the `/` root directory.

 ```text
 cd Users    # OS X, Linux